NoRiceToday/DiscoverYourRice/README.md

 ## WebApp
 WebApp has been developed using Angular and Bootstrap and is kept fairly minimal, as it is mainly for illustration purposes.
 - Model has been ported to a JavaScript file using Porter to use in realtime ("Classifier.js").
+- Currently the classification of the user's position is used pause the video when he starts walking (traffic safety is important kids), and auto-plays when he sits or stands still.
+- However, there are many other possibilities and options how this could be used, for instance to adjust font-size, add a traffic safety warning etc.

 ## Usage Instructions